Securities and Exchange Board of India: Major achievements

 SEBI has enjoyed success as a regulator by pushing systematic reforms aggressively and successively.
 It is credited for quick movement towards making the markets electronic and paperless by introducing the T+5 rolling cycle in July 2001, the T+3 in April 2002, and the T+2 in April 2003.
 The rolling cycle of T+2 means that settlement is done in 2 days after trade date.
 SEBI has also been active in setting up the regulations as required under law.
 It did away with physical certificates that were prone to postal delays, theft and forgery, apart from making the settlement process slow and cumbersome, by passing the Depositories Act, 1996.

 SEBI has also been instrumental in taking quick and effective steps in light of the global meltdown and the Satyam fiasco.
 In October 2011, it increased the extent and quantity of disclosures to be made by Indian corporate promoters.
 In light of the global meltdown, it liberalized the takeover code to facilitate investments by removing regulatory structures.
 In one such move, SEBI has increased the application limit for retail investors to ₹200000 from ₹100000 at present.

 On the occasion of World Investor Week 2022, SEBI Executive Director Shri G. P. Garg launched a book on Financial Literacy.
 This book is a joint effort between Metropolitan Stock Exchange of India Limited and CASI New York.

+September 2026 board decisions

+On 24 September 2026, the SEBI board approved an overhaul of the portfolio manager regulations.
+The changes include a Portfolio Managers Route for Investing in Mutual Fund Units (PRIM), under which portfolio managers may invest client funds in direct mutual fund schemes and specialised investment funds with a minimum ticket size of ₹25 lakh; a new category of "independent fund managers"; and permission to invest in initial public offerings and primary-market debt issuances.
+The board also allowed foreign portfolio investors to participate in physically settled non-agricultural commodity derivative contracts, approved changes to settlement proceedings, permitted real estate and infrastructure investment trusts to issue depository receipts in permissible overseas jurisdictions, and approved a common advertisement code for certain regulated entities.